fieldtrip/website/development/project/checkconfig.md

 ---
-title: Checkconfig
+title: Implement function that checks consistency of cfgs
 ---

 {% include /shared/development/warning.md %}

-# Checkconfig

-Implement function checkconfig that checks the consistency of cfgs, similar to checkdata for data structure.
+# Implement function that checks consistency of cfgs

 ## Objectives

-Implement function checkconfig that checks consistency of cfg

 1. For the user: input cfgs should be adjusted when necessary and possible, and feedback (warning/error) should be given when **required** options are missing or when **forbidden** or **deprecated** options are used.
 This should replace the current 'backward compatibility' code.
 2. Internal use: checkconfig should control the relevant cfg options that are being passed on to other functions.